stephabauva/jupyter_notebook_with_Docker/README.md

 Step 05: enjoy jupyter :)

-Note: the requirements.txt contains Pandas, Numpy, jupyter and Scikit-learn
+Note 01: the requirements.txt contains Pandas, Numpy, jupyter and Scikit-learn Note 02: opening jupyter on port 5000 is a personal preference.